xoxzo/blog.xoxzo.com/content/Tutorials/checking-your-sms-status-en.md

   <img src="https://blog.xoxzo.com/images/xoxtan.png" class="float-lg-right lg-width200 md-width300" style="margin: 0;">
 </div>
 <div class="lg-padding-top50 md-padding0">

-Now that we managed to send an SMS in the previous article: [Sending your first SMS](https://blog.xoxzo.com/2017/10/31/sending-your-first-sms/), you'll notice that we get a msgid string in return after we run the CURL command, like so:
+Now that we managed to send an SMS in the [previous article](https://blog.xoxzo.com/2017/10/31/sending-your-first-sms/), you'll notice that we get a msgid string in return after we run the CURL command, like this:
-`[{"msgid":"tHi5i5y0urMsGIdt3xT"}]`
+`[{"msgid":"tHi5i5y0urMsGIdt3xT"}]`.
-We know that we sent the SMS correctly, otherwise the return message will be different.
-But how do we know if the SMS is actually received?
+We know that we sent the SMS correctly, otherwise the return message would've been different.
+But how do we know if the SMS was actually received?
 </div>
 <div style="clear:both;"></div>

 ## SMS checking command

 We'll still use CURL to check the SMS status, similar to how we sent an SMS.
-The difference will be in the parameters we provide and the url.
+The difference will be in the parameters we provide and the URL.

 To check on the status of your SMS, run this: